okx/KIPs/docs/draft/OIP-11.md

 Rust is widely used in cryptocurrency world including blockchain system, exchange matching engine, smart contract etc.

-This OIP is intend to develop a fully functional SDK for OKExChain base on Rust.
+This KIP is intend to develop a fully functional SDK for OKExChain base on Rust.

 The project: